|

 October 1902.

-An old boy of the Duke of York's Royal Military
+to the Duke of York's Royal Military

-School.
-He enlisted in Warley, Essex.
+of the Royal Garrison Artillery.
 He was just 16 when he died

-at Shoeburyness Camp two days before the
+at Shoeburyness Camp on 9 November 1918, two days before

-served in the Royal Garrison Artillery.
 Reginald now lies in

 Buckland Cemetery, Dover, grave D2300.
+At the bottom

-At the bottom is inscribed "Thy Will be Done".
+of his headstone is inscribed "Thy Will be Done".

 (Memorial) |